Ahm3dAlAli/NexusAI/README.md

 ### Prerequisites

-Before you begin, ensure you have Docker installed.
+Before you begin, make sure you have Docker installed.

 ### Installation